MSLNZ/msl-equipment/docs/api/index.md

 ## A ZeroMQ Server

 If you would like to allow equipment that has a non-Ethernet interface (e.g., GPIB or RS-232) to be controllable from any computer that is on the network you can use a client-server protocol using the [ZeroMQ][msl.equipment.interfaces.zeromq.ZeroMQ] and [ZeroMQServer][msl.equipment.interfaces.zeromq.ZeroMQServer] classes.
-The following example illustrates the concept.
+The following examples illustrate the concept.
 Run `server.py` on a computer that is physically connected to the equipment and `client.py` can be run on any computer on the network.

+By default, the server will process requests that are sent by any computer on the network (option 1 below).
+If you want to control which client(s) the server will process requests for, you can implement either option 2, 3 or 4.

+1. Allow requests from any client (see [Allow any][1-allow-any] below).
+2. Specify the IP address(es), or hostname(s), of the clients that are allowed to send requests to the server when the server is created (see [Use an allow list][2-use-an-allow-list] below).
+3. Use a [PAIR][zmq.SocketType.PAIR] `socket_type` when creating an instance of the client and the server (see [Use a PAIR][3-use-a-pair] below).
+4. Include a unique and privately known *identity* as the first item in a [write_multipart][msl.equipment.interfaces.zeromq.ZeroMQ.write_multipart] message that the client sends.
+The server verifies the *identity* before processing the request (see [Use an identity][4-use-an-identity] below).

+### 1. Allow any

 === "client.py"
     ```python
+    # The server has an IP address of 192.168.1.100 and is running on port 5555
     from msl.equipment import Connection, ZeroMQ

     client: ZeroMQ
     with Connection("ZMQ::192.168.1.100::5555").connect() as client:
-        # A unique (and privately known) client identity b"let me in!" is
-        # sent with the request to create an exclusive client-server pair
-        _ = client.write_multipart([b"let me in!", b"*IDN?"])
-        print(client.read())
+        print(client.query("*IDN?"))
     ```

 === "server.py"
     ```python
     from __future__ import annotations

-    from msl.equipment import Connection, Serial, ZeroMQServer
+    from msl.equipment import Connection, GPIB, ZeroMQServer
+    from msl.equipment.typing import ZMQMultiPart

     class DMM(ZeroMQServer):
         """Allow for a digital multimeter to be available on the network."""